PatrickParsa/PatrickParsa/README.md

 </p>

 ---
 ✨ I'm a recent graduate in statistics and economics passionate about leveraging analytical tools to draw insights from data.
-In particular, I love sports analytics and I am very excited to get involved in its rapid growth by learning from community and adding my own contributions!
+In particular, I love soccer analytics and I am very excited to get involved in its rapid growth by learning from community and adding my own contributions!

 Having just completed an Applied Data Science program, I am now looking for opportunities